Ascena Update And The Supply Chain

 Dress Barn is now officially shuttered – at a cost of $60 million.

-It’s stock was pummeled in the wake of Corona-virus fears – losing half its value since February 20.
+Its stock was pummeled in the wake of Corona-virus fears – losing half its value since February 20.

-Board member and founding family member David Jafferesigned from the Ascena board on February 21.
+Board member and founding family member David Jaffe resigned from the Ascena board on February 21.

 COVID-19 and its effects on Certain Sectors